-Edinburgh World Heritage is working in partnership with St Mary’s Cathedral and the Scottish Government’s People and Communities Fund on the upgrading of the Cathedral grounds.
+Edinburgh World Heritage worked in partnership with St Mary’s Cathedral and the Scottish Government’s People and Communities Fund on the upgrade of the Cathedral grounds.

-The project forms the fourth phase of works, which has already seen a new grassed area created in the north-west corner of the grounds.
+The project formed the fourth phase of works, which saw a new grassed area created in the north-west corner of the grounds.
 The cathedral grounds are of great value to the local community and visitors, in an area of the city where little accessible open space is available.

-The grant made available by Edinburgh World Heritage has enabled natural stone paving to be laid and retaining walls to be built, as befits the grounds of a Category A listed building within a World Heritage Site.
+The grant for this project was made available by Edinburgh World Heritage through its Conservation Funding Programme, which is funded by Historic Environment Scotland.
+It enabled natural stone paving to be laid and retaining walls to be built, as befits the grounds of a Category A listed building within a World Heritage Site.